-1. Click the Distance Annotation button on the Tools toolbars.

-- 2. On a graph, place the crosshair on the starting point and drag with your mouse.
+- 1. Click the Distance Annotation button on the Tools toolbars. - 2.
+On a graph, place the crosshair on the starting point and drag with your mouse.
 Press Shift to force the double-headed arrow to the horizontal or vertical - 3.
 To fine-tune arrow placement, right-click on the drawn arrow and choose Properties.
 Use Dimensions tab settings to control exact placement of object.

-13.5.9Angle Annotation Tool
+12.5.9 Angle Annotation Tool

-New Annotation Tool for Origin 2023: The Angle Annotation tool shares a Tools toolbar "split-button" with the Annotation and Distance Annotation tools.
+The Angle Annotation tool shares a Tools toolbar "split-button" with the Annotation and Distance Annotation tools.